Bye-bye 2018 – Welcome 2019!

 I also bought a few subscription-based tools and SaaS which include:

 Using Crowdfire has been a pleasure.
 It is smart, easy to use and powerful as well.
-I was really surprised by the looking at the integration and automation options inside the tool.
+I was really surprised by looking at the integration and automation options inside the tool.
 If you are active on Pinterest or Instagram, take a look at Crowdfire.

 I also read crushing it!
 The book is like a life coach for entrepreneurs.
 I will talk about in a future post soon.

 I also learned how to handle money, using PayPal.
-When I received about $2200 at a time, PayPal deducted more than a $100 as a transaction fee.
+When I received about $2200 at a time, PayPal deducted more than $100 as a transaction fee.
 I wish more brands start paying via wire transfer (it costs half of what PayPal charges) in larger transaction amounts.

 So, that’s it.
-This was BforBloggers income report.
+This was the BforBloggers income report.
 Let me know your income as well in the comments.